Accessibility and Safety

 What if the Museum and Visitor Center is Closed?

-The ongoing pandemic has caused many changes to all of our schedules.
-But what if your visit brings you to the battlefield when the Museum and Visitor Center is closed?
-You will still need a park map and you might want to take a tour with a Park Ranger as well.
+What if your visit brings you to the battlefield when the Museum and Visitor Center is closed?
 Be sure to stop by our kiosk, near the Museum and Visitor Center, for a park map and brochure (one per family please).

 Museum, Film, and Cyclorama PaintingThe Museum and Visitor Center is owned and operated by the Gettysburg Foundation.
 The Gettysburg Foundation is the non-profit philanthropic, educational organization operating in partnership with the National Park Service to preserve Gettysburg National Military Park and Eisenhower National Historic Site, and to educate the public about their significance.